Community Engaged Learning (CEL)

 This form of CEL is offered as an out-of-classroom opportunity and no course credit is given.
 Co-curricular experiences range in length and depth; some are designed as one-day introductory programs and others last over multiple weeks.
 Though not tied directly to coursework, structured learning activities allow students to connect their service experiences with individual goals, values, academic study and leadership development.Read More

-The CSL Network is a new program created to focus on year-round local CSL opportunities for teams of Western students.Read More
+The Western Serves Network is a new program created to focus on year-round local Community Engaged Learning opportunities for teams of Western students.Read More

 - Western Serves